AAiache/GIS-Docker-Project/personal/Amina.md

 We have three Geoservers running in Docker containers, managed by HAProxy which runs in Docker conatiners too.
 The problem is if we want to add a Geoserver, we should stop the service.
 As a result, our system would not be a `high available` one.
 The solution is to add a virtual IP between HAProxy containers, define a master one, and if it crashes, the service is still available.
 That is why we used Keepalived.
 I created a Docker image to run Keepalived as a master, and one to run it as a slave.
 I tested it by accessing Geoserver via the virtual IP.
 * Once we finished creating and testing small bricks, the three of us worked to make it work all together.
 We created a docker-compose file and we run it.
 If course, it didn't work at the first time, we did a lot of tests to debug it, and finaly we succeeded.
+* Finally, I wrote the user guide, to allow a user starting from zero to have a detailed manual to run the application.

 ###Architecture limitations